This post may contain affiliate links. Please read our disclosure policy.

 Keep in mind that alternative sugars tend to be drying, so you might have to add some moisture.
 Maybe even some water?
 You'll have to experiment!

-Be sure to use confectioners' sugar, not powdered sugar
+Use confectioners' sugar, not powdered sugar

 Powdered sugar is just refined white sugar that's been ground into a fine powder.
 Confectioners' sugar has starch added to it, to help prevent caking.

-Sift your confectioners' sugar for more even mixing
+Sift your sugar

 Confectioners' sugar may still clump, despite having added starch to help reduce caking.
 Since we're adding it to whipped egg whites that we don't want to deflate, sifting the sugar first will help the egg whites absorb the sugar, and stay fluffy.

-These cookies are quite stableโonce they've cooled.
+These cookies are quite stable—once they've cooled.
 Since they don't bake for very long in the oven, they're quite soft when they're done.
 If you try to pick one up before it's cooled, you'll have a mess on your hands!

 The dough is quite stable with the added melted chocolate, but I still don't recommend freezing the unbaked cookie dough.
 I suspect the structure of the whipped meringue won't hold up.

-I'm afraid not!
-The base of these cookies is a meringue, which is made by whipping egg whites, and only whites without even a drip of the yolk, into peaks.
+No, the base of these cookies is a meringue, which is made by whipping egg whites, and only whites without even a drip of the yolk, into peaks.

 If you only have powdered sugar (also called icing sugar), which is confectioners' sugar without starch, I recommend sifting about 1 teaspoon of cornstarch into your powdered sugar.